lkrubner/futurestay/README.md

     curl --verbose https://randomuser.me/api/

+Does `آدرین احمدی` come before `m` or after `m`?
+I don't think this can be answered meaningfully, unless we engage in some arbitrary path through Unicode.

 I see the need to come up with a way to sort by last names of different languages.
 For instance: